Tonywuhk/realai.org/philosophy.md

 ## Emergence

 Complex macroscopic patterns can emerge from a collection of simple processes.
 In [this video](https://www.youtube.com/watch?v=pNe6fsaCVtI), a rolling circle emerges from multiple well-positioned dots moving in a straight line.
 Intelligence doesn’t exist among the atoms, the reductionist conclusion is that intelligence doesn’t exist at all, which is clearly absurd.
 Even neurons or combination of a few neurons follow very simple, non-intelligence rules, it is entirely plausible that complex intelligence can arise when they work together.
 There is [a theory of reality](https://www.quantamagazine.org/a-theory-of-reality-as-more-than-the-sum-of-its-parts-20170601/) in which conscious beings might have greater influence over the future than does the sum of their microscopic components

+## Anthropic Reasoning

+The [Self-Sampling Assumption](http://www.anthropic-principle.com/?q=book/chapter_3#3d) (SSA) is the assumption that "one should reason as if one were a random sample from the set of all observers in one's reference class."
+It leads to various types of [Doomsday Arguments](http://www.anthropic-principle.com/?q=book/chapter_6) that predict fairly short life-expectancy of the human species.

+[Pereira (2017)](https://arxiv.org/abs/1705.03078) introduces the Super-Strong Self-Sampling Assumption (SSSSA) that human consciousness should be a typical sample in the consciousness-space-time.
+He then concludes that superintelligent AI would probably not be created because otherwise it would dominate the consciousness-space-time.

 ## References